HarryBeadle/speedcrunch/doc/src/userguide/interface.rst

 Angle Unit
 ++++++++++

 Select the angular unit to be used in calculations.
+For functions that operate on angles, notably the :ref:`trigonometric functions <trigonometric>` like :func:`sin` or :func:`cos`, this setting determines the angle format of the arguments.

 * :menuselection:`Radian`
     Use radians for angles.
 A full circle corresponds to an angle of 2π radians.